 Develop a detailed transition plan that outlines the steps, timelines, and resources needed for the move.
 This plan should be individualized, reflecting your family member's unique requirements and preferences.

-In the transition planning process, it's essential to involve both the parents if applicable and support families.
+In the transition planning process, it is essential to involve both parents if applicable and support families.
 Collaborative decision-making and shared responsibilities can ease the transition for the disabled family member and ensure that their best interests are considered.

 For young adults with disabilities, the transition to a new home can be a significant life event.
-It's important to empower them and involve them in the decision-making process to the greatest extent possible, fostering independence and self-determination.
+It is important to empower them and involve them in the decision-making process to the greatest extent possible, fostering independence and self-determination.

 Familiarize yourself with the Individuals with Disabilities Education Act (IDEA), which ensures that eligible students with disabilities receive special education and related services.
 Understanding this act can help you advocate for your child's well-being and educational needs during the transition.